-The First Aider/Headteacher/School Secretary/Boarding staff will organise an injured person's transfer to hospital in the case of an emergency.
+The First Aider/Headteacher/staff i/c will organise an injured person's transfer to hospital in the case of an emergency.

 Parents/Emergency contacts should be informed as necessary by telephone by a member of staff as appropriate.
 In Juniors and Nursery this can be done by the class teacher.